INEC to extend PVC Collection deadline in selected states - Vanguard News Nigeria

 By Omeiza Ajayi

-ABUJA- The Independent National Electoral Commission INEC has disclosed the possibility of extending the deadline for the collection of Permanent Voter Cards PVCs particularly in states which have a low collection rate.
+ABUJA The Indepen-dent National Electoral Commission, INEC, has disclosed the possibility of extending the the deadline for the collection of Permanent Voter Cards, PVCs, particularly in states which have a low collection rate.

-The earlier deadline for the collection of the cards was Friday, February 8, but speaking at the National Stakeholders’ Forum on the 2019 General Elections Thursday in Abuja, the INEC Chairman, Prof. Mahmood Yakubu, said the Commission would meet with Resident Electoral Commissioners RECs in the 36 States of the Federation and the Federal Capital Territory, FCT to review the collection rate and take an appropriate decision.
+The earlier deadline for the collection of the cards was Friday, February 8, but speaking at the National Stakeholders’ Forum on the 2019 general elections yesterday in Abuja, the INEC Chairman, Prof. Mahmood Yakubu, said the commission would meet with Resident Electoral Commissioners RECs in the 36 States of the Federation and the Federal Capital Territory, FCT to review the collection rate and take an appropriate decision.

 “I want to assure stakeholders that INEC is prepared for the elections.
 Let me assure the stakeholders and the nation that Smart Card Readers will be deployed in the 2019 general elections.
 The next issue is Voter Register and Permanent Voter Cards.
 We have a lot of complaints from citizens, however the complaints are coming from those who have damaged their PVCs and require replacement as well as those who applied for transfer and relocation but the cards have not been found.